 The Cartier Prive Tonneau’s shape was first used by the French luxury watch company as early as 1906 and continues to be popular today.
 Last year, the brand released limited-edition models of this iconic shape.

-A reinterpretation of the classic watch, there are two options: a 46mm large model and the XL Dual Time Skeleton model.
+In a reinterpretation of the classic watch, there are two options: a 46mm large model and the XL Dual Time Skeleton model.
 According to a 2018 article by Hodinkee, the rose gold with champagne dial Tonneau Large model costs around $22,400; and the platinum (limited to only 100 pieces) with a silvered dial costs approximately $26,200.

-The Tonneau Large model has applied Roman numeral markers and a stylish blue steel Breguet hands.
+The Tonneau Large model has applied Roman numeral markers and stylish blue steel Breguet hands.
 The bracelet is a choice between a brown or grey alligator strap, and the movement is an in-house Caliber 1917 MC.